 What is Payment Reconciliation?

-How Does the Payment Reconciliation Process Work?
+How Does Payment Reconciliation Process Work?

-This stage primarily deals with the recording of transactions using accounting software, spreadsheets, or receipts.
+Internal reconciliation primarily deals with the recording of transactions using accounting software, spreadsheets, or receipts.
 While this may sound straightforward, manual paperwork carries the risk of human error.
 A single mistake in data entry could have far-reaching consequences, making internal reconciliation a delicate process.

 Why is Payment Reconciliation Important for Business?